evanpurkhiser/resume/resume/resume.md

    as the ability to quickly review code changes

-Working on the Quixby project over the summer was an exciting opportunity to experience the world of startups as well as a chance work an agile environment.
+Working on the Quixby project over the summer was an exciting opportunity to experience the world of startups as well as a chance work in an agile environment.